cypress-io/cypress-documentation/source/guides/guides/test-retries.md

 By default, tests will not retry when they fail.
 You will need to {% urlHash "enable test retries in your configuration" Configure-Test-Retries %} to use this feature.

-When test retries is on, tests will automatically be retried up to X additional times based on your desired configuration.
-For example, if test retries is set to `2`, Cypress will retry tests up to 2 additional times (for a total of 3 attempts) before potentially being marked as a failed test.
+Once test retries are enabled, tests can be configured to have X number of retry attempts.
+For example, if test retries has been configured with `2` retry attempts, Cypress will retry tests up to 2 additional times (for a total of 3 attempts) before potentially being marked as a failed test.

 When each test is run again, the following {% url "hooks" writing-and-organizing-tests#Hooks %} will be re-run also: